 - kosher salt to taste

 - 8 ounces blue brie cut into small pieces (including the rind)

 - Heat your oven to 375 degrees F. Grease a large casserole dish and set aside.

-- Spread the bread cubes on a baking sheet and bake for 10 minutes (or until the are golden brown.)
+- Spread the bread cubes on a baking sheet and bake for 10 minutes (or until they are golden brown.)
 Transfer to a large bowl and set aside.

 - In a large pan, heat the butter and olive oil until it begins to foam.
 Add all of the mushrooms and cook.
-Stir once in awhile, until the mushrooms are golden brown - about 10-12 minutes.
+Stir occasionally, until the mushrooms are golden brown - about 10-12 minutes.